ArsenTech/arsentech.github.io/README.md

 # ArsenTech's Website
 Welcome to ArsenTech's Website.
-If You want to Report Bug, or Request, Write an Issue
+If You want to Report Bug, or Feature Request, Write an Issue and we will be in touch with you very soon.

 ## Info